SCHOOLS INTERESTED IN THE CHARTERMARK WILL START THEIR CHARTERMARK JOURNEY IN SEPTEMBER 2022.

 A Teams invite will be emailed out to all participating school links closer to the time of the meeting.

 Dates and venues for peer support are currently being set up by the Chartermark Team.
-We will notify you of the details as soon as they are available.
 There will be a mix of Chartermark schools and schools attending DfE mental Health Leads Training.